 Marine Mammals and Seabirds

-Sail the deep-water canyons of Monterey Bay for a full day of wildlife and whalewatching with marine specialists in California's famous Monterey Bay aboard the Star of Monterey.
-The California Coast is one of the best locations to observe seabirds such as shearwaters, jaegers, skuas, albatross, and alcids.
-Sea Otters play around in the kelp forests and friendly Humpback Whales often come right up to the ship!
-Bring your binoculars to look for Pacific White-sided, Common, and Risso's dolphins and perhaps even a Northern Right Whale Dolphin or the largest animal on the planet - the Blue Whale.
+Sail the deep-water canyons of Monterey Bay for a full day of wildlife and whalewatching with marine specialists.
+The California Coast is one of the best locations to observe seabirds such as shearwaters, jaegers, skuas, alcids and even Black-footed Albatross.
+Sea Otters play around in the kelp forests and Humpback Whales often feed and breach close to the ship!
+Bring your binoculars to look for Pacific White-sided, Common, and Risso's Dolphins and perhaps even a Northern Right Whale Dolphin or the largest animal on the planet - the Blue Whale.
+We sail aboard the comfortable Star of Monterey.
 These popular trips fill very quickly, so please contact us early for reservations.

 Please arrive at Fisherman’s Wharf in Monterey by 7:40 am.
 The ship departs the dock at 8 am sharp, no exceptions, and returns about 4 pm.

 We will send you complete details and directions about your day on Monterey Bay.

 Note: Cheesemans' are members of World Cetacean Alliance and abide by responsible whale watching practices.